hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/vis-controls/README.md

 **Ontology IDs**

-By default this option is switched on.
-Toggling this options will show/hide the ontology names of nodes (if present) that can be found below the name of the node.
+This option is switched on by default.
+Toggling this option will show/hide the ontology names (if present) found below the name of the node.

 **Show all AS**

-This is an options that is only visible in the [All Organ Visualization](/vis?sheet=all&version=latest).
-This is switched off by default and the visualization only renders the organ instead of all its anatomical structures and substructures.
-Toggling this to be on will show all the Anatomical structures and their substructures in the all organs visualization.
+This option is only visible in the *all-organs visualization*.
+This is switched off by default, and the visualization only renders the organ instead of all its anatomical structures and substructures.
+Toggling this on will show all the anatomical structures and their substructures in the all-organs visualization.

 **Tree Width**